UMass Boston

 Reliance on External IRB Requests

 • Starting Monday, March 21, 2022, requests to rely on an external IRB for review of a study can be submitted to the UMass Boston IRB online in Kuali by creating a new study and selecting Request for External Reliance (form HRP-811) as the submission type.
-If the IRB staff determines the request is appropriate, then IRB staff will assist with execution of a reliance agreement.
+The researcher should confirm with the external IRB that they are willing to be the reviewing IRB before submitting the request to UMass Boston IRB.
+IRB staff will review the request and assist with executing a reliance agreement.
 Reliance agreements are generally restricted to non-exempt human research (with some exceptions such as for exempt categories with limited IRB review).

 Investigator Manual and HRPP Plan

-• Investigator Manual (HRP-103) A "one-stop shop" fto guide investigators through the policies and procedures related to the conduct of human research at UMass Boston.
+• Investigator Manual (HRP-103) A "one-stop shop" to guide investigators through the policies and procedures related to the conduct of human research at UMass Boston.

 • Investigator Manual - Appendices (HRP-103a) Additional guidance and requirements to supplement the Investigator Manual.